GluuFederation/docs-ce-prod/docs/source/authn-guide/U2F.md

 ![fidoldap](../img/admin-guide/multi-factor/fido-ldap-entry.png)

 ## U2F Discovery Endpoint
 A discovery document for U2F is published by the Gluu Server at: `https://<hostname>/.well-known/fido-configuration` This document specifies the URL of the registration and authentication endpoints.
-The endpoint was `https://<hostname>/.well-known/fido-2fa-configuration` in previous versions, but has been deprecated in version 4.0.
+The endpoint was `https://<hostname>/.well-known/fido-2fa-configuration` in previous versions, but has been deprecated.

 ## U2F SCIM APIs
 For a discussion of how to manage FIDO devices using the SCIM protocol, see the [SCIM documentation](../user-management/scim2.md#fido-devices).